-- HOORAY: My first slope in Morzine
+1) My first slope in Morzine

-YUMMY: Morzine’s cuisine
+2) Morzine’s cuisine

 You might ask yourself where to go to taste the best Tartiflette.
 If you’re looking for something in the village, Edwina recommends La Grange and L’Étale.
 However, if you’re already on the slopes, try going to Vaffieu, right at the Belvédère chair lift; the food is great, the atmosphere is always relaxed and the view is simply breathtaking.

-WOW: Morzine’s breathtaking views
+3) Morzine’s breathtaking views

-Wondering where to enjoy the most breathtaking panoramic view in Morzine?
-There’s no need to go very far or to look for a secret tip: Francesca absolutely loves the view from the Belvédère, at the Belvédère chair lift mountain station.
+Francesca absolutely loves the view from the Belvédère, at the Belvédère chair lift mountain station.
 Not only can you enjoy one of the best views of Morzine, but you can even see the famous Mont Blanc in the distance!
 This hot-spot, which is on top of the Pleney mountain, is even accessible to skiers with very little experience as the slopes leading back down are all blue.
 Once there, you can also enjoy the view from the Vaffieu restaurant terrace.

 Experienced skiers capable of skiing on red slopes should definitely also go to the Pointe du Nyon summit.
 This offers a 360° view including Morzine and the beautiful Lake Geneva on one side, and the majestic Dents Blanches mountain on the other.

-Indeed, Morzine’s range of offers isn’t limited to the slopes – there’s always something to do off the pistes as well!
+Morzine’s range of offers isn’t limited to the slopes – there’s always something to do off the pistes as well!
 Christophe, head of the Easy2Ride ski school, gave us a few tips on what to do.

+If you want to visit the place as a local, your list of things to do in Morzine should include these less known places.
 From Pascal’s point of view, Morzine’s best-kept secret attractions are the Vallée de la Manche valley and the Lac des Mines d’Or lake, both preferably to be discovered during a ski tour.